-October 2017.
-That leaves you with 7 months until you have to take the CLAT and make it to law school.
+Come December and you will be left with nearly 5 months until you have to take the CLAT and make it to law school.
 Let’s say, you need to set aside about a month for the board examinations and other distractions.
-That leaves you with 6 months exactly.
+That leaves you with 4 months exactly.
 Is this enough time to start prep for CLAT and to ensure your spot at a top National Law School?

 Maybe.
 Maybe not.

 Board exams in March?
 Pre-boards in February?
 A billion tests interspersed between Feburary and May?
 Haven’t started prep at all?
 No clue how to study legal aptitude?
 No idea what current affairs are?
 Not really sure of how much you’ve prepared, and how much more you need to prepare?
 Don’t know how much time to allot for CLAT prep every day?

 Worry not.
 Okay, worry a little bit.
 BUT we will help you figure out what needs to be done, and how to go about your preparation for the exam.

 So, how does CG plan on helping you?